telhoc/borregodb/README.md

 on the network (including the Internet) while controlling who can query the data and who can decrypt the data.

-This infrastructure also provides the capability to perform more advanced function than simple queries, but also computations on the encrypted data, which is something that will be provided in future updates.
+This infrastructure also provides the capability to perform more advanced functions than simple queries; it also supports computations on the encrypted data, which is something that will be provided in future updates.

 ## Installing and starting BorregoDB